 Shortness of Breath – This may be your only symptom or it may occur before or along with chest pain or discomfort.

-Other symptoms- Anxiety, nervousness, increased or irregular heart rate and loss of consciousness are other common symptoms of a serious heart condition.
+Other symptoms- Anxiety, nervousness and loss of consciousness are other common symptoms of a serious heart condition.

 General measures to be adopted are-